msimov02/b4a-libraries/DayView/README.md

 # DayView

-DayView is a B4A library for displaying Month and Day.
+DayView is a B4A library that shows the specific day in a calendar board view.

 ![DayView](https://i.ibb.co/m4yBPkM/DayView.png)
 ![DayView](https://i.ibb.co/KhbB2z0/DayView2.png)